Tythos/dock2vm/README.md

 - [x] Add compression pass to `.img` artifact

 - [ ] Look into any other modifications to the build script that could theoretically be pulled into the Dockerfile specification

+- [ ] A lot of Dockerfile modifications (permissions, etc.) are probably OBE now

+## Compatibility

+### Checklist

+These are VM image compatibility requirements aggregated from various sources, and serve as a checklist for working the current VM image into something that can be deployed autonomously:

+- [x] Images must have a Unix-like OS (Windows images are not supported)

+- [x] Image file format must be one of: raw (`.IMG`), `.qcow2`, `.VHDX`, `.VDI`, or `.VMDK`; `ISO` images are not currently supported

+- [x] Images must be 100 GB or less when uncompressed, including the filesystem

+- [x] `cloud-init` must be installed (v0.77 or higher); other alternatives include `cloudbase-init`, `coreos-cloudinit`, `ignition`, or `bsd-cloudinit`.

+- [x] The default `cloud-init` configuration must not list the `NoCloud` data source before the `ConfigDrive` data source

+- [x] SSH (`sshd`) must be installed and configured to run on boot

+- [ ] DigitalOcean VMs created from custom images use DHCP to obtain an IP address; no additional network configuration should be necessary, but IPv6 is not supported

+- [x] An SSH key must be added when creating a VM from a custom image; password authentication is disabled by default

+- [ ] DHCP support is provided on port 67 in the DigitalOcean platform; if a firewall is in place, an outbound UDL exception is required to enable this traffic

+- [x] VMs must be started from the same cloud region where the custom image they use was uploaded

+### Other Notes

+- [ ] Total storage used by custom images is not readily visible within the DigitalOcean platform; neither will the image upload window display the current size

+- [ ] Custom image VMs on DigitalOcean neither receive an anchor IP address nor do they require one to us a reserved IP; an IP is automatically mapped to the VM's public IPv4 address instead

+- [ ] Importing a custom image by URL will fail if the image is served by a CDN that doesn't support HEAD requests, and therefore may require manual download/upload

+- [ ] Monitoring (within the DigitalOcean platform) must be enabled manually

+### Debugging Lessons

+- [ ] Device naming is slightly different; DigitalOcean uses `/dev/vda1` for root filesystem, not `/dev/sda1`